wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ```

-After the node synchronizes finished.
-You can check balance use follow command.
+After the node synchronization is finished you can check your balance using the following command.

 ```
 $ eth.getBalance("Your Address Fill Here")